Federal Request for Waiver From Filing Information Returns Electronically

 Historical Past-Year Versions of Federal Form 8508-I

-We have a total of four past-year versions of Form 8508-I in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 8508-I in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 8508-I (November 2015)